Portrayed by: Andy Samberg

 In this journey towards finding himself that he had no idea he was ultimately on, Jake Peralta found love, lasting friendships, and the means to make his future better by allowing himself the opportunity to become the type of father he always dreamed of.
 We often see this type of growth through women on television, and while it’s great because it’s representative of so many women we all know, we seldom see it with men.

-We rarely see the men give up everything just to be a parent out of their own free will.
-And that’s what’s so beautiful about this journey because no one, not even Amy tells him to do this—it’s something he realizes on his own because through the eight-year run, Jake Peralta has grown exponentially more selfless and self-aware.
+We rarely see men give up everything just to be a parent out of their own free will.
+And that’s what’s so beautiful about this journey because no one, not even Amy tells him to do this—it’s something he realizes on his own because, through the eight-year run, Jake Peralta has grown exponentially more selfless and self-aware.

-He’s grown wiser, somehow more mature while still maintaining his immaturity, and his compassion has been the very fabric of his character.
+He’s grown wiser, and somehow more mature while still maintaining his immaturity, and his compassion has been the very fabric of his character.
 At the end of the day, while he has always cared, this decision showed just how much of that was true.

 Whatever the situation, Jake cares deeply about being present because he knows the lifelong aches abandonment can have on a person.

 Throughout the eight years, Andy Samberg has not only layered Jake Peralta brilliantly but he’s grown as a stronger actor.
 His comedic chops know no bounds, but the emotional beats he was able to master through this role have oftentimes left me floored.
 There could not have been another actor to take on this role because it was always relatively obvious just how much Samberg was learning through the character’s journey.
 He grew alongside Jake Peralta and in breathing life into the character, Andy Samberg, a comedy prince, brought a whole lot of tears to the audience.
 Range—that’s what it’s all about.
-Both the actor and the character have plenty, and it’s led to exquisite embodiment in every way.
+Both the actor and the character have plenty, and it’s led to an exquisite embodiment in every way.